By: Elena van Doorn

 Food deserts and the food justice movement

 The destructive role of capitalism within the food system is viewed in a case study of East Oakland in the United States.
 McClintock describes how “‘capital’s dynamic flows’ built a city structure “leaving an almost entirely treeless and worn landscape of used car dealerships, taco trucks, liquor stores, dilapidated storefronts, and the occasional chain linked vacant lot”.
 These liquor stores are in some cases people’s only access to food, leaving them with highly processed and non-fresh foods.
 When looking at East Oakland, McClintock describes the influence of capital cycles “a palimpsest of building, decay and renewal”, leaving so-called food deserts.
-The rise of this evolution of the food regime in urban areas is linked back to the earliest food regime, as described by Giménez and Shattuck, around 1870 – 1930s when colonialism made it possible to ship raw food materials from the Global South to the Global North.
-They also recognise the second system where the surplus of the North was shipped back to the South, pushing out peasant farmers of the food system.
+The rise of this evolution of the food regime in urban areas is linked back to the earliest food regime, around 1870 – 1930s when colonialism made it possible to ship raw food materials from the Global South to the Global North.
+The surplus of the North was then shipped back to the South, pushing out peasant farmers of the food system (Giménez and Shattuck, 2011).

 The food justice movement originated from environmental and social justice movements, both acting as a resistance to globalisation and instead having a ‘bottom-up’ approach (Wekerle, 2004).
 Researcher Wekerle gives the example of the slum dwellers in Mumbai, setting up their own food networks and developing urban informal sectors.
 To mobilise food justice, Wekerle argues, there need to be three aspects, being the existence of a civil society network, these networks engaging with policy making and planning processes and actual attempts to create networked food justice movement.
 But perhaps Wekerle skips a step.
 Before the existence of a civil society network, perhaps there needs to be food injustice.
 McClintock identifies this “racialization of poverty […] central to the story of UA [Urban Agriculture] and the food justice movement […]” and “the development of such inequities between the flatlands and hills that has given birth to a number of social movements, including the food justice movement.”